Our Coaches

 Brendan Perry - Co-Head Instructor

-Brendan Peary is a rising junior in the Carroll School of Management at Boston College.
+Brendan Peary is a rising senior in the Carroll School of Management at Boston College.
 He first learned to sail at NBYC when he was nine years old.
-Brendan decided to pursue competitive sailing when he joined the sailing team at Xavier High School, where he was captain during his senior year.
+Brendan decided to pursue competitive sailing after joining the sailing team at Xavier High School, where he served as captain during his senior year.
 He also gained experience on the Club 420 circuit and at other high-level Club 420 events while sailing with MudRatz.
-Brendan has been a consistent crew member on Atlantics for four seasons and competed in the 2022 Nationals.
-Last summer, Brendan competed at Ensign Nationals with Team SeaFoam.
+Brendan has been a consistent crew member on Atlantics for five seasons and competed in the 2022 and 2025 Nationals.
+Brendan has also competed at Ensign Class Nationals.
 Currently, Brendan sails on the Boston College Sailing Team.
-This past fall, Brendan was appointed ECSA Junior Sailing Committee Chairman, where he now oversees interclub racing and junior sailing events within ECSA.
-Brendan is excited to be back for another summer of sailing in the bay!
+For the past two years, Brendan has served as the ECSA Junior Sailing Committee Chairman, overseeing interclub racing and junior sailing events within ECSA.
+Brendan is excited to be back for his third summer of coaching in the bay!

 -